ChloeL01/CP3407-assignment/user_stories/wishlist.md

 ## Assumptions (if any):
 * Will also include marking wishlisted items when they appear in the search page.
+* User can mark a dog to be added to the wishlist.

 ## Description: